pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/07_Properties.md

-# Document properties
+# Properties

 ## General

-An every element could have custom properties.
+An every element can have custom properties.
 You can find these in the **Properties** tab for each type of elements (documents, assets, objects).

 ![Properties in the document](../img/properties_tab_editmode_preview.png)